Is there anything more worrying To a dog parent than Loss of appetite in dogs?

 some oral medications can cause anorexia as a side effect, let your vet know when your dog refuses to eat after some medications.

-Food smell, composition, texture, temperature and moisture are factors that affect palatability and therefore dog’s appetite.
+Food smell, composition, texture especially of dry food, temperature and moisture are factors that affect palatability and therefore dog’s appetite.

 How to cope with and Treat dogs that refuse to eat?